 Specialties include literary and commercial fiction, young adult (YA) fiction, essay collections, long-form journalism, and LGBTQIA and gender studies.
 At Footnote Editorial, Jaimee makes it their mission to enhance authors’ innate voices and to “never pummel sentences for sport.”

-Before launching Footnote Editorial, Jaimee cut her teeth in publishing as the acquisitions editor for The Literary Group International in New York, handling editorial development for the agency’s more than 200 clients worldwide.
+Before launching Footnote Editorial, Jaimee cut her teeth in publishing as the sole editor for The Literary Group International in New York (now merged with Folio Literary Management), handling editorial development for the agency’s more than 200 clients worldwide.
 Jaimee graduated cumme laude from Boston University, where she studied with renowned editor and literary critic, Sir Christopher Ricks.
-They hold a certificate in editing from the University of Washington, and are a member of the Editorial Freelancers Association and the Northwest Editors Guild.
-For more about Jaimee’s approach to editing, check out her interview with new crowdfunded book publisher, Inkshares.
+They hold a certificate in editing from the University of Washington, and are a member of the Editorial Freelancers Association, as well as a writing coach and manuscript consultant for Hugo House.
+For more about Jaimee’s approach to editing, check out her interview with crowdfunded book publisher, Inkshares.

-They are most recently the editor/curator of Ghosts of Seattle Past (Chin Music Press, 2017), an anthology and art exhibit commemorating places in Seattle lost to rapid development, a finalist for the 2018 Washington State Book Award for nonfiction book of the year.
+They are most recently the editor/curator of Ghosts of Seattle Past (Chin Music Press, 2017), an anthology and art exhibit commemorating places in Seattle lost to rapid development, and a finalist for the Washington State Book Award.
+Jaimee lives in New York City.